-However, if you love superheroes but want to read something outside of the traditional hero versus villain mold, Marvel Unlimited does have some gems if you’re willing to dig a little.
-Or you could save yourself some time and let us do the digging for you!
+However, if you do love superheroes but want to read something outside of the traditional hero-versus-villain mold, Marvel Unlimited does have some gems if you're willing to dig a little.
+Here are a few worth checking out!

 1. Star Wars

 The primary Star Wars comic book series features 58 issues on Marvel Unlimited, so there's plenty to read if you're a fan of George Lucas' sci-fi masterpiece.
 Fans will find a very entertaining Star Wars tale with beautiful art in each issue.

 This particular Star Wars series stated in 2015, shortly after Disney acquired Lucasfilm.
 Because it hasn't been running for a long time, it shouldn't be too hard to get all caught up.

 And now that Marvel is back at the helm of the Star Wars comics, most novels and comics have been ruled part of Star Wars Legends, and not canon, so you don't need to worry about going back and reading hundreds and hundreds of issues.

 Blade is a long-running Marvel series, but it's definitely not a traditional superhero story.
 Instead, it's a dark vampire story about a vampire hunter.